 Kids who are really addicted are those who spend most of their time gaming over doing other things in their life, their gaming behavior escalates or persists despite negative consequences, and they suffer withdrawal effects when they stop.
 For example, they skip school, don’t do their homework, do not involve in sports or outdoor activities, socialize, or have lost interest in other life activities.

-The American Psychiatric Association (APA) in May 2013 concluded that there is still insufficient evidence to include video game addiction as an official psychiatric disorder.
+The American Psychiatric Association (APA) concluded that there is still insufficient evidence to include video game addiction as a unique mental disorder.
 When people refer to “video game addiction”, especially when it comes to children, they mean spending too much time playing video games – sometimes for more than 12 hours a day!
-On the other hand, the World Health Organization (WHO) will include “gaming disorder” in its international list of illnesses for the first time in 2018.
-This term will apply to people who play excessively and whose “gaming takes precedence over other life interests”.

 Why Your Child is Addicted to Video Games